What types of roses are there? #

 Hybrid Tea Roses #

-Planting: As with the Floribunda, Hybrid Tea roses are also wonderful in beds, borders and containers.
+Planting: As with the floribunda, hybrid tea roses are also wonderful in beds, borders and containers.

-Pruning & Deadheading: Hybrid Teas are very similar to floribundas, as they both originated from the bush rose.
-As Hybrid Teas will repeat flower, they benefit from regular deadheading throughout the season.
+Pruning & Deadheading: Hybrid teas are very similar to floribundas, as they both originated from the bush rose.
+As hybrid teas will repeat flower, they benefit from regular deadheading throughout the season.
 Once the frosts have finished in early spring, prune down to half their height and remove any dead wood.

 Grandiflora Roses #

-Features: A cross between a Hybrid Tea and a Floribunda.
-These combine large and shapely blooms held on strong stems, with abundant clusters of flowers, into a large and bushy, eye-catching rose.
+Features: A cross between a hybrid tea and a floribunda.
+These types of roses combine large and shapely blooms held on strong stems with abundant clusters of flowers, creating a large and bushy, eye-catching rose.
 The flowers are also ideal for using in cut displays.
-Queen Elizabeth Rose was the first Grandiflora to be developed, in 1954 celebrating the coronation of Queen Elizabeth II.

-Planting: Tall and bushy, Grandiflora roses make an eye-catching statement at the back of borders or alongside fences, walls and hedging.
+Planting: Tall and bushy, grandiflora roses make an eye-catching statement at the back of borders or alongside fences, walls and hedging.

 Pruning & Deadheading: As a repeat flowerer, regular deadheading throughout the flowering season will encourage the production of more blooms.
 Growing large and bushy, give these roses a good prune in early spring once the frosts have finished, to reduce to your desired height and tidy up any stray stems.